senchalabs/AppInspector/README.md

 Features
 --------
  - Creates a new section on Dev Tools elements panel displaying properties of a given component if they match the selected DOM node.
- - Creates a new Sencha Panel displaying the component tree
+ - Creates a new Sencha panel with a variety of debugging utilities for the Sencha Touch and Ext JS frameworks
- - Hovering the component tree will highlight the component on the screen
- - You can use the keyboard to navigate trough the component tree
- - Component Properties Side-Panel provides a deep view into each component

 Architecture
 ------------